ReemaM/api/README.md

 # Second Activity
 ## Activity Goal
 In this activity you will learn how to use cloud services REST API and how to exchange data with other applications.
-You need to ask the user to talk about his/her week in English, then you will send the user text to *IBM Tone Analyzer* REST API to extract their feeling then you'll suggest list of movies based on their analyzed mood.
+For this activity, you need to ask the user to talk about his/her week in English, then you will send the user a text to *IBM Tone Analyzer* service.
+REST API will extract their feelings then you'll suggest a list of movies based on their analyzed mood.

 ## PreActivity Steps
 ### 1. Initialize your server using NodeJs